Preston Dock: 19th century

 However, even with the new deeper navigation channel there was still an ongoing issue of the river's shallowness which not only limited vessels' journeys but also restricted the mooring of increasingly larger vessels to the new Victoria Quays (which, by 1860, had only been in operation for 35 years) and in 1861 the Preston Consortium discussed a proposal to locate the docks away from the river in deeper water with a constant level maintained by a series of locks.
 Nothing came from this proposal until 1882 when the corporation voted to adopt this as their strategy for their town's future port.
-In 1883, Parliament passed the Preston Dock Act to allow construction of the new docks.
+Parliament passed the Ribble Navigation and Preston Dock Act 1883 (46 & 47 Vict. c. cxv) to allow construction of the new docks.
 In September 1884 the contract for the construction work was awarded to Thomas Andrew Walker, and construction began with the diversion of the River Ribble and the excavation of the new basin, with the first sod being turned on 11 October 1884.
 On 17 July 1885 the dock's foundation stone was laid by Queen Victoria's eldest son, Albert Edward the Prince of Wales, after whom the basin is named.

 The dock was officially opened on 25 June 1892 by Alfred, the Prince of Edinburgh, Queen Victoria's second eldest son, and the new Port of Preston commenced operations.
 The first ship to enter the lock and use the new docks was the steam yacht Aline, carrying the royal party for the opening ceremony.
 There are contrary records as to what was the commercial vessel to use the new docks, with some saying it was SS Lady Louise, chartered by the Lancashire firm EH Booth and Co Ltd, and which carried an inbound load of cargo, while others say it was the Hebe, which unloaded a cargo of cement.
 However, what is not disputed is the fanfare that accompanied the opening of the docks, with over 10,000 members of the public in attendance and a "flotilla" of small boats and pleasure craft on the Ribble.